joshuacox/bAInchmark/README.md

 ### Output

-Each individual response is record in the outpout directory and look like this:
+Each individual response is recorded in the outpout directory and look like this:

 # strawberry #16